ykim5g/MetaNMIBC/README.md

 Systemic REview of the Therapeutic Efficacy of Bladder-preserving Treatments for Non-muscle-invasive Bladder Cancer Following Intravesical Bacillus Calmette-Guerin

 # Statistical Analysis
-R program is used to perform all reported analysis.
+R program and Rstudio are used to perform all reported analysis.
 Session informaion about R is as follows.

 ## > sessionInfo()
 R version 3.6.1 (2019-07-05)
 Platform: x86_64-apple-darwin15.6.0 (64-bit)